Health HQ Insider

 Winter should not be something that you “get through”.
 It is an opportunity to THRIVE.
 You need to take every season by the balls.
 If you aren’t getting stronger, smarter, and more capable every winter, you’ve missed the plot.

-Winter Sucks, But it Doesn’t Have To
+Winter Sucks, But it Doesn’t Have to.

 No wonder I felt like shit.
 At no point did I go outside, eat seasonally, or get any sunlight.
 My brain was sending “wtf” signals and I don’t blame it.